fowler13ian/info500.final.project/README.md

 __The output Folder__
 * the destination for clean and segmented *code.rds*, *table1.rds*, *fig1.png*, & *map1.png*

+### Activating RENV: accessing necessary packages

+To download/update the packages necessary to render the report, input the __*make install*__ command into the terminal

 ### Rendering the Report

 The code for producing *table1.rds*, *fig1.png*, and *map1.png* are located within the __code__ folder and are labeled *03_table1.r*, *04_fig1.r*, *05_map1.r* respectively